Economy of Russia: 2013–present

 which is below the global average.
 In a December 2022 study, an economist from the Bank of Russia's Research and Forecasting Department found that Russia's import dependence is relatively low, does not exceed the median for other countries and the share of imports in most industries is lower than in other countries.
 The key explanation for this could be the low involvement of the Russian economy in global value supply chains and its focus on production of raw materials.
 However, 60% of Russia's imports come from the countries that have imposed sanctions against it.

 Mergers and acquisitions

 Between 1985 and 2018, almost 28,500 mergers or acquisitions have been announced in Russia.
-This cumulates to an overall value of around USD 984 billion which translates to RUB 5.456 billion.
-In terms of value, 2007 has been the most active year with USD 158 billion, whereas the number of deals peaked in 2010 with 3,684 (964 compared to the value record year 2007).
+This cumulates to an overall value of around US$984 billion which translates to RUB 5.456 billion.
+In terms of value, 2007 has been the most active year with US$158 billion, whereas the number of deals peaked in 2010 with 3,684 (964 compared to the value record year 2007).
 Since 2010 value and numbers have decreased constantly and another wave of M&A is expected.

-The majority of deals in, into or out of Russia have taken place in the financial sector (29%), followed by banks (8.6%), oil and gas (7.8%), and Metals and Mining (7.2%).

-Here is a list of the top deals with Russian companies participating ranked by deal value in million USD: